webplatform/docs/guides/html_lists/index.md

   &lt;li&gt;Place ingredients in a baking dish&lt;/li&gt;
 &lt;/ol&gt;

-&lt;p class="note"&gt;Before you place the ingredients in the baking dish, preheat the oven to 180 degrees centigrade/350 degrees farenheit in readiness for the next step&lt;/p&gt;
+&lt;p class="note"&gt;Before you place the ingredients in the baking dish, preheat the oven to 180 degrees centigrade/350 degrees fahrenheit in readiness for the next step&lt;/p&gt;

 &lt;ol start="4"&gt;
   &lt;li&gt;Bake in oven for an hour&lt;/li&gt;